Thermal Performance | Lockwood Homes

 Thermal Performance

 An insulation’s R-value indicates how effective it is.
 Heat constantly seeks to move from a warmer to a cooler location.
 Insulation reduces this heat flow, and the R-value measures its resistance to heat flow.
 Heat transmission is slowed down more by insulating products with greater R-values.
 Heat will also take the path of least resistance.
-In conventionally framed homes the heat will move through the timber framing, rather than the insulation installed in the cavities between.
+In conventionally framed homes, the heat will move through the timber framing, rather than the insulation installed in the cavities between.

 Click here to see how this works